Monadical-SAS/llmeval/tasks/task1_file_list/task.md

-Create a JSON file `files.json` that lists all files in the current working directory and its subdirectories.
+Create a JSON file `files.json` that lists all files including hidden files in the current working directory and its subdirectories.
 It should have the form `{"files": ['file1.ext', 'file2.ext', ...]}`.